infamousjoeg/atm/README.md

 An ATM in the console

 ## Usage
-Start the ./atm binary and then enter in one of the following commands
+Start the ./atm binary and enter one of the following commands:
 ```
 authorize <account_id> <pin>
 withdraw <amount>